BT Infinity broadband review

 The most recent Ofcom research into speeds, released in March 2016, found the following averages:

 (over 24 hours)

-Aside from the difference between BT and Virgin Media, however, these figures demonstrate that all fibre broadband connections are much less likely to see speeds drop over long distances or suffer problems with interference.
+Aside from the obvious speed differences between BT and Virgin Media, these figures demonstrate that fibre broadband connections are far less likely to see speeds drop over long distances or suffer problems with interference.

-With the exception of Virgin's 200Mb broadband, and their 152Mb broadband before it, both providers come much closer to delivering on the speeds they advertise - the infamous 'up to' - than they could on ADSL lines.
+With the exception of Virgin's 200Mb broadband, and their 152Mb broadband before it, both providers come much closer to delivering on the speeds they advertise - the infamous "up to" - than they do on ADSL lines.

-BT Infinity does win over Virgin on speeds when it comes to uploads, however.
+That said, BT Infinity beats Virgin on speeds when it comes to uploads.

 With their up to 76Mb deal, BT promise up to 19Mb upload speeds while Virgin Media deliver upload speeds of less than 10% of download speeds (their 152Mb and 200Mb deals have top upload speeds of just 12Mb).

 |Advertised Speed||Ofcom Average Speed|

 |up to 76Mb